Lymphedema

 How LYMPHA Works

 Lymph node surgery in breast cancer treatment may disrupt lymphatic vessels from the arm and cause lymphedema.
-During the LYMPHA procedure, lymphatic vessels from the arm are connected into veins using a surgical microscope to decrease the risk of lymphedema.
+During the LYMPHA procedure, doctors connect lymphatic vessels from the arm to the veins.
+They use a surgical microscope to lower the risk of lymphedema..

 How LYMPHA works